Convert JNX to PPM

 The Portable Pixmap (PPM) file extension, an image format within the Netpbm family, stores simple, uncompressed images.
 Introduced in the late 1980s, PPM supports RGB color and grayscale images, making it suitable for basic image processing and conversion tasks.
 Its plain text encoding simplifies debugging and data manipulation, although its lack of compression results in larger file sizes compared to modern formats.
 As such, PPM finds limited use in contemporary applications, mainly in educational and experimental settings where ease of implementation and readability are prioritized.

-Wait for the converter to finish and download your PPM image.
+Wait for the converter to finalize, then access your PPM image.